 PJLA no longer issues expiration dates on its certificates and has posted Beta Analytic’s certificate in its website to confirm the validity.
 According to PJLA, Beta Analytic’s certification will remain valid as long as the lab continues to maintain the re-accreditation assessments.

 Based in Florida, Beta Analytic has been a professional radiocarbon dating lab since 1979.
-Over the years, it has expanded its operations to include sample forwarding offices and representatives in London, UK; Nagoya, Japan; Beijing and Xiamen, China; Seoul, South Korea; Sydney, Australia; and São Paulo, Brazil.
+Over the years, it has expanded its operations to include sample forwarding offices and representatives in London, UK; Nagoya, Japan; Xiamen, China; Seoul, South Korea; and São Paulo, Brazil.

 Radiocarbon dating prices inquiries

-This entry was posted on Monday, January 14th, 2013 and is filed under Uncategorized .
+This entry was posted on Monday, January 14th, 2013 and is filed under Beta Analytic Updates .